-Aside from the seemingly endless supply of coconuts, mangoes, start fruit and other tropical delights, you’ll also be able to browse for island fashions, souvenirs and buy some ready-to-eat breadfruit and taro, sold by Samoan women so accustomed to keeping the flies away!
+Aside from the seemingly endless supply of coconuts, mangoes, starfruit and other tropical delights, you’ll also be able to browse for island fashions, souvenirs and buy some ready-to-eat breadfruit and taro, sold by Samoan women so accustomed to keeping the flies away!

 Apia’s flea market is a fantastic place to buy souvenirs and gifts.
 Alley after alley of ubiquitous stalls will display sarongs, wood carvings, bracelets, island fashions and what not.
 If you want to do some shopping, bring plenty of cash and don’t even try to bargain.

-The flea market also has a small ‘food court’, where Samoans just love eating what look like giant deep fried donuts stuffed with chicken or other meat.
+The flea market also has a small ‘food court’, where Samoans just love eating what looks like giant deep-fried donuts stuffed with chicken or other meat.
 If that’s not to your liking, I also saw some fish and chips for sale.
 In any case, the place gets packed especially when school’s out, another good opportunity to catch a glimpse of local Samoan life.

 The central bus station in Apia is probably the busiest spot in Samoa and definitely one of the most colorful ones.
-Throughout the day, busses that are more like pimped out trucks connect villages across the island with the capital city.
-The most interesting time to visit is in early afternoon, when students grab a snack, chit chat and maybe quarrel over a girl, as they await the bus that takes them back to their village.
+Throughout the day, busses that are more like pimped-out trucks connect villages across the island with the capital city.
+The most interesting time to visit is in the early afternoon when students grab a snack, chit chat and maybe quarrel over a girl, as they await the bus that takes them back to their village.
 Have a look at the ‘taking a bus in Samoa’ section for information on getting around Samoa by bus, an experience you’ll never forget!

 Completed in 1905, Apia’s main Catholic church has the most beautiful interior of any church I came across in the South Pacific.
-If you happen to be in Apia on a Sunday, you’re welcomed to attend service.
-Samoans love their church and there’s plenty of singing followed by a whole lot of eating in Sunday.
+If you happen to be in Apia on a Sunday, you’re welcome to attend the service.
+Samoans love their church and there’s plenty of singing followed by a whole lot of eating on Sunday.
 It’s a very interesting experience for visitors, believers or not.

 As you wait for the food to cook, you’re treated to a traditional ava (or kava) ceremony and some very impressive traditional Samoan dancing.
 Samoans love to dance, bang on the drums and play with fire – but you’ll learn this on your own after a few days on the island.

-As the show wraps up, lunch is served in the very same plates that you made earlier from the palm tree branches.
+As the show wraps up, lunch is served on the very same plates that you made earlier from the palm tree branches.
 On the menu?
-Tuna, palusami, taro and breadfruit.
+Tuna, palusami, taro, and breadfruit.
 So delicious and so authentic.

 From the tapa station, it’s on to the woodcarving hut.
 If you were a Samoan woodcarver back in the day, you were ‘the man’!
 Woodcarvers could make anything from houses to pots to canoes which allowed Samoans to harvest the bounty of the ocean.
 As with the previous station, you can buy souvenirs directly from the artist.